garrandall/popular-music-data/tracks/captain-hook-megan-thee-stallion.md

-Mandatory that I get the head, but no guarantees on the penetration (Huh) I be texting with a bi chick, we both freaky, just trying shit (Mwah) Main nigga getting super jealous, he don't even know about the other fellas I need a Mr. Clean, make that pussy beam (Ooh, ooh) Okay, I just might need a baker, make that pussy cream (Pussy cream) Okay, you woke up mad at me 'fore you ain't brush your teeth Mm-mm-mm, that's just super sad, fuck it, carpe diem, ah
+Mandatory that I get the head, but no guarantees on the penetration (Huh) I be texting with a bi chick, we both freaky, just trying shit (Mwah) Main nigga getting super jealous, he don't even know about the other fellas I need a Mr. Clean, make that pussy beam (Oh, oh
+Okay, I just might need a baker, make that pussy cream (Pussy cream) Okay, you woke up mad at me 'fore you ain't brush your teeth Mm-mm-mm, that's just super sad, fuck it, carpe diem, ah